-Queen Mary's coronation carriage was drawn by six horses.
-This was not so much for reasons of display than sheer necessity.
+It spent most of its journey axle-deep in mud and was drawn by six horses, not so much for show than sheer necessity.
 With fewer horses, it would probably have been stuck fast in the gulf of mud which formed the road between the twin cities of London in the east and Westminster in the west.
 Only three other carriages followed her Majesty on that historic occasion, and the ladies who attended rode horseback.

 It’s no surprise, then, that the great Queen used her coach only when occasions of State demanded.
 She travelled to Greenwich by water and to her palaces - at Eltham, Nonsuch and Hampton Court - on horseback.
 Her many country progresses were also on horseback and she only resorted to wheels with advancing years.

 On longer journeys she would ride pillion behind a mounted chamberlain, holding on to him by his waistbelt just as ladies continued to do for centuries after.

 Clearly, travelling in the earliest coaches was only to be undertaken by those of the strongest frame and in the rudest health.